emilybache/Racing-Car-Katas/TDDMicroExercises/README.md

 ## Instructions

 Here follow these 4 distinct projects.
 They could be code you inherited from a legacy code-base.
-Suppose you already wrote the acceptance tests for these projects.
 Now you want to write unit tests for these projects:

 1. **TirePressureMonitoringSystem exercise**:  write the unit tests for the Alarm class, refactor the code as much as you need to make the class testable
 1. **UnicodeFileToHtmTextConverter exercise**: write the unit tests for the UnicodeFileToHtmTextConverter class, refactor the code as much as you need to make the class testable